Enhanced and unenhanced dampings of the Kolmogorov flow: Introduction

-When $\alpha =1$, the linear stability of the Kolmogorov flow for all $\nu>0$ was given by Mishalkin and Sinai \cite{MS} and its nonlinear global stability was obtained by Marchioro \cite{March}.
-When $0<\alpha < 1$, Iudovich \cite{Yud} showed the instability of Kolmogorov flow leading to the occurrence of secondary stationary flows.
-If the fluid domain is doubled to the size $[0, 2\pi/\alpha )\times [0, 4\pi)$, perturbations around the Kolmogorov flow give rise to Hopf bifurcation (see Chen and Price \cite{Chen1999,Chen2002}) into oscillatory flows.
-Nonlinear interaction arises from the coexistence of multiple secondary oscillatory flows from the Hopf bifurcation and develops into chaotic flows (see Chen and Price \cite{Chen2005}).
+When $\alpha =1$, the linear stability of the Kolmogorov flow for $\nu>0$ was given by Mishalkin and Sinai \cite{MS} and its nonlinear global stability was obtained by Marchioro \cite{March}.
+When $0<\alpha < 1$, Iudovich \cite{Yud} showed the instability of the Kolmogorov flow leading to the occurrence of secondary stationary flows.
+For some $\alpha \in (0,1)$, the existence of Hopf bifurcation was obtained by Chen and Price \cite{Chen1999}.
+Moreover, if $\frac{\sqrt{3}}4\le \alpha < \frac{\sqrt{3}}2$ and (\ref{NS}) is associated with a horizontal a free-slip boundary condition, perturbations around the Kolmogorov flow give rise to Hopf bifurcation (see Chen and Price \cite{Chen2002}) into oscillatory flows.
+Nonlinear interaction arises from the coexistence of multiple secondary oscillatory flows from Hopf bifurcation and develops into chaotic flows (see Chen and Price \cite{Chen2005}).
 Turbulent Kolmogorov flow was also studied by Chandler and Kerswell \cite{Tur}.